Waeed-Alrefaai/Bayan-Arabic-Stuttering-Detection/README.md

 ## Team

-This project was developed as part of a graduation project team.
+This project was developed collaboratively as part of a graduation project team at Imam Mohammad Ibn Saud Islamic University.

 ## Project Status